AnkitPatel-10/NodeJs-Assignment/README.md

 This is a Node.js application built using the MVC (Model-View-Controller) architecture.
 The application uses Express for the server, Mongoose for MongoDB interaction, and dotenv for environment variable management.

+Note: This is basic Backend Setup, it is not complete and requires more functionalities, routes, schemas,etc.

 ## Features

 - MVC architecture for clear separation of concerns